cpinitiative/online-judge/README.md

 # Serverless Online Judge

-From the Competitive Programming Initiative
+From the Competitive Programming Initiative.
+Every 1,000 submissions costs us a little over 5 cents to run.

 ## Goal